terminaldweller/mutator/README.md

 * The code will be reviewed after the first pre-release version.
 I'm hoping to find some reviewers but if not, I'll have to do it myself.<br/>
 * There will be unit tests after a first pre-release version.<br/>

+##Announcements
+LLVM has bumped to 5.0 so mutator has also changed to using that(trunk:292415).
+Everything is in working order.
+The Travis build is now using 4.0 for build checks.
+LLVM 3.9 is still supported minus rule check 8.8 which uses a non-existant matcher in 3.9.
+There are no plans in regards to keeping or dropping LLVM 3.9 support but do keep in mind the libraries mutator uses are not guaranteed to keep backwards-compatibility by their developers as they are still under development.<br/>
+The 2 newly introduced defects are inside the new header mutator is using, `<regex>`.<br/>
+There are only 4 actual defects on mutator's Coverity scan that belong to mutator's source code and not the library.
+3 are potential defects which are not really defects.<br/>

 ##Building and Running

 ###Building